-11.3.14.
-Obtaining the active Context for a scope
+11.3.16 Obtaining the active Context for a scope [bm_obtain_active_context]

-The method BeanManager.getContext() retrieves an active context object associated with the a given scope, as defined in Section 6.5.1, "The active context object for a scope".
+The method BeanManager.getContext() retrieves an active context object associated with the a given scope, as defined in Section 6.5.1.

 '''

 public Context getContext(Class<? extends Annotation> scopeType);

 '''